 April Bell v.
-Acxiom Corporation (U.S. District Court, E.D., Arkansas, 4-06-CV-0485) is a class action lawsuit case filed April 17, 2006.
-It alleges that Acxiom had a duty to notify consumers of the security breach incidents that occurred in 2003.
-Among other things, the complaint seeks an order requiring Acxiom to notify all class members in writing of the times their private information was breached, how it was breached, by whom, and what action Acxiom has taken to prevent further breaches of security.
-The plaintiff also seeks an order requiring Acxiom to remove the class members' private information from its computer systems and enjoining Acxiom from obtaining such private information from the class in the future.
-The complaint also seeks compensatory and punitive damages, and attorneys' fees.
-The Company believes the case is without merit and intends to defend the case vigorously, including by filing a motion to dismiss for failure to state a claim for which relief can be granted.
+Acxiom Corporation (U.S. District Court, E.D., Arkansas, 4-06-CV-0485) is a putative class action lawsuit filed April 17, 2006.
+It alleged that Acxiom had a duty to notify consumers of the security breach incidents that occurred in 2003.
+Among other things, the complaint sought an order requiring Acxiom to notify all class members in writing of the times their private information was breached, how it was breached, by whom, and what action Acxiom had taken to prevent further breaches of security.
+The plaintiff also sought an order requiring Acxiom to remove the class members' private information from its computer systems and enjoining Acxiom from obtaining such private information from the class in the future.
+The complaint also sought compensatory and punitive damages, and attorneys' fees.
+On October 3, 2006, the court granted Acxiom's motion to dismiss the lawsuit, holding that the plaintiff did not have standing to bring the case.

 Linda Brooks and Richard Fresco v.
 Auto Data Direct, Inc., et al., (U.S. Dist.
 Court, S.D.
 Florida, 03-61063) is a putative class action lawsuit, removed to federal court in May, 2003, filed against Acxiom and several other information providers.
 The plaintiffs allege that the defendants obtained and used drivers license data in violation of the federal Drivers Privacy Protection Act.
 To date, a class has not been certified.
 Among other things, the plaintiffs seek injunctive relief, statutory damages, and attorneys' fees.
-The Company is defending the case vigorously on both the facts and the law and believes that it has acted in conformity with the applicable law.
+Acxiom will defend the case vigorously in that it believes it has acted in conformity with the applicable law.